our authors

 OWEN PELL

-Owen Pell is a retired partner of White & Case LLP, where he worked for 37 years.
-He has worked on a myriad of cases throughout his career, relating to World War II and the Holocaust, Apartheid South Africa, and African slavery in the United States.
+Owen Pell is a retired partner of White & Case LLP, where he worked for 37 years on a myriad of cases relating to World War II and the Holocaust, Apartheid South Africa, and African slavery in the United States.
 He was invited to be the only private lawyer on the US delegation to the 2009 Prague Conference on Holocaust Era Assets, which culminated in the signing of the Terezin Declaration, and has advised the U.S. government on issues surrounding Holocaust-looted art in Germany.
-Owen has spoken at a TEDx event at Binghamton University on "Diplomacy 2.0" where he discussed the changing nature of statehood and how human rights norms can be shaped by multinational companies working with non-governmental organizations (NGOs).
+Owen has spoken at a TEDx event at Binghamton University on"Diplomacy 2.0" where he discussed the changing nature of statehood and how human rights norms can be shaped by multinational companies working with non-governmental organizations (NGOs).
 He is the president of AIPG (www.auschwitzinstitute.org), the largest NGO training government officials and implementing programs around the world designed to prevent genocide and mass atrocities and also serves on the board of the International Peace Institute (IPI; www.ipinst.org).
 He was awarded the Burton Award for Excellence in Legal Writing twice.

 MOVING THE GOALPOSTS (Current Affairs) - Imagine asking the CEOs of major U.S. public companies to agree to intentionally and publicly break the laws of a country in which they are doing business.
 Such a plan would require those companies to incur costs that would eat into their profits, and risk business disruptions tied to flagrantly violating local law.
 It is fair to say that this proposal would be greeted with derision and would swiftly be rejected.
 Yet, this is not what happened in 1975, when civil rights leader Reverend Leon Sullivan asked all this and more of the largest American companies operating in South Africa by asking that they openly and blatantly defy Apartheid laws.
 At the time, nearly 300 U.S. companies had operations in South Africa and were employing over 60,000 Black workers.